-The research in criminology is organized in two different research environments and one independent research group:
+The research in criminology is organized in two different research environments and a stand-alone research team:

 This research environment includes one group from Criminology: Stalking and Intimate Partner Violence, SToP, and groups from other subjects/disciplines.